 Facility closure, contract termination, and other expenses, net primarily relate to facility closure accruals, contract termination cost, gains and losses on asset dispositions, and accelerated depreciation.
 Facility closure expenses include amounts incurred by the Company to close retail stores in the United States as part of the Real Estate Strategy, as well as supply chain facilities.
-During the second quarter and first half of 2017, the Company recognized gains of \$5 million and \$6 million, respectively, from the sale of warehouse facilities that had been classified as assets held for sale.
-During the second quarter and first half of 2016, the Company recognized gains of \$1 million from the sale of warehouse facilities that had been classified as assets held for sale.
+During year-to-date 2017 and 2016, the Company recognized gains of \$6 million and \$1 million, respectively, from the sale of warehouse facilities that had been classified as assets held for sale.
 The gains are included in Merger, restructuring and other operating (income) expenses, net, as the dispositions were part of the supply chain integration associated with the Merger.